drohmer/inf585_lab_code/README.md

 ```

 * Alternatively, a pre-compiled glfw can be used without installation.
 To activate it, open the CMakeLists.txt file and set the option MACOS_GLFW_PRECOMPILED to ON.
 You may need to explicitely allow the mac to use the library if security triggers an alert.

+### On Windows:

+The simplest way is the use of [Visual Studio](https://visualstudio.microsoft.com/downloads/) with the __scripts/windows_cmake_visual.bat__ generating a visual studio project.

+## IDE

+The full edition/compilation/debug toolchain should work with the following IDE:

+* [Visual Studio Code/vscode](https://code.visualstudio.com/) on Linux and MacOS: You may open a project with the dedicated configuration file `vscode.code-workspace`.
+* [CLion](https://www.jetbrains.com/clion) on any plateform.
+Note that as student you are elligible for a free licence to this IDE.
+A project can be loaded directly from the CMakeLists.txt.
+* QtCreator on Linux and MacOS.
+Install it via your package manager (apt/brew).
+A project can be loaded directly from the CMakeLists.txt (you may have to indicate to build in RelWithDebInfo instead of the default Debug).
+* [Visual Studio](https://visualstudio.microsoft.com/downloads/) on Windows only.
+Free for individuals.

 ## Scripts